-This Appendix provides information about the criteria taken into account by the Institute in considering applications by members for exemption from the Institute's CPD requirements (paragraphs A18 - A19 of the Statement).
+This Appendix provides information about the criteria taken into account by the Institute in considering applications by members for exemption from the Institute's CPD requirements (paragraphs A28 - A29 of the Statement).

-Members seeking exemption in respect of a reporting period ended on a 30 November are asked to apply to the Institute by the 15th of December immediately following that 30 November.
+Members seeking exemption in respect of a reporting period ended on a 30 November are asked to apply to the Institute on a timely basis.
 The Institute may grant exemption from CPD to a member who, at the time of application, is not carrying out any accountancy or accountancy related work, whether paid or unpaid, and does not plan to do so for a significant period of time.